cityssm/faster-web-helper/README.md

 ## Note About FASTER API Calls

 Calls to the FASTER Web API are made using the `@cityssm/faster-api` package.
-Unfortunately, due to a Non-Disclosure Agreement from FASTER, that package is private, and marked as optional by this project. 😔
+Unfortunately, due to FASTER's Non-Disclosure Agreement, that package is private, and marked as optional by this project. 😔

 Some of the processes the FASTER Web API is used for: